 There are things to do in Elora year-round

 I’ve broken the list of things to do in Elora into sections by season to make it easier for you to decide when you want to visit.
-From tubing down the Grand River in the heat of summer to cross country skiing in the Gorge after a fresh snowfall, there’s always something fun to do.
+From tubing down the Grand River in the heat of summer to cross-country skiing along the Cataract Trail after a fresh snowfall, there’s always something fun to do.
 (Words I never thought I would say when I was a grumpy 14-year-old.)
 Here are things you can do any time of year:

 It’s not just for weddings!
 You can visit The Elora Mill for the spa, dine at the restaurant, or stay the night in one of the luxe suites.
 Yes, it’s insanely pricey no matter what you choose to do here.
 But if you’re on a budget you should at least drop in and treat yourself to one (or two) cocktails.
 The views are beautiful no matter which time of year you visit.